Liamx002/Data_Job_Market_Python/README.md

 #### Insights

 - Of the 10 percent or higher Data Scientist job postings, tensorflow is the highest paying skill, followed by spark, both of which happen to be libraries.
-Therefore, learning a library based technology is necessarry to qualify for the higher paying Data Scientist roles.
+Therefore, learning a library based technology is necessary to qualify for the higher paying Data Scientist roles.

 - Of the 10 percent or higher Data Scientist job postings, Python is the most popular skill, followed by SQL , R, ans SAS, all of which are technologies based in programming.
 Thus programming based skills are essential for meeting the requirements of most Data Scientist job postings.

 - Skills which are most popular sit within the middle of the Median Yearly Salary whilst less popular skills in job postings have much more variance covering both the lowest and highest paying skills for Data Scientists.
-One might be able to note that skills posted less are either done so given low popularity (lower salaries) or for higher specialised jobs (higher salaries).
+One might be able to note that skills posted less are either done so given low popularity (lower salaries) or for higher specialized jobs (higher salaries).

 # What I Learned

 Throughout the project, I was presented with new ways of using python to fully understand the workings of the US job market for Data Scientists.

-- **Advanced Python Skillset**: Throughout my analysis, I was utilizing libraries such as Pandas for data manipulation, while using Matplotlib and Seaborn for my data visualisation, using other libraries to assist in my analysis throughout.
+- **Advanced Python Skill Set**: Throughout my analysis, I was utilizing libraries such as Pandas for data manipulation, while using Matplotlib and Seaborn for my data visualization, using other libraries to assist in my analysis throughout.
 - **Data Cleaning Usage**: I was reminded of how important clean data is before conducting any form of analysis, thus ensuring results at the end of my analysis were unbiased and accurate.
-- **Strategic Skill Analysis**: Throughout the analysis, I found the importance of striking a balance between learning in demand skills and high paying skills alongside eachother, allowing me to improve upon my career planning within the tech industry.
+- **Strategic Skill Analysis**: Throughout the analysis, I found the importance of striking a balance between learning in demand skills and high paying skills alongside each other, allowing me to improve upon my career planning within the tech industry.

 # Insights